expo/expo/docs/pages/faq/text-border.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';
 import SnackInline from '~/components/plugins/SnackInline';

-To add a border to a `Text` component in React Native, we will need to use a `View` component.
+To add a border to a `Text` component in Expo and React Native apps, we will need to use a `View` component.

 We will be adding a border to text, similar to the one shown below.